alejoRGB/XaosLines/README.md

 This program was made for vjs, in live enviroments such as band shows, partys or gatherigs where you need to distor the image that comes from a live feed.

-THINGS YOU CANT DO: -Minimize the window (it will crash the program)
+THINGS YOU CANT DO:
+-Minimize the window (it will crash the program)
+-Resize the window
+-Only for the windows operating system

 Also all the source code is in the folder "Source Code".
 I used this addons: